 Why collect data?

-In order to improve the services we provide, we may collect data to:
+In order to improve the services we provide, we may collect

 - Maintain our own accounts and records